kevinm444/gateway-developer-example/README.md

 In order to run the solution you need to do the following:

 1) Put a valid gateway license in the `docker` folder.
 The license file should be called `license.xml`.
 For information on getting a license see the [License Section from the Gateway Container readme](https://hub.docker.com/r/caapim/gateway/).
-1) Put a copy of PolicyBackedServiceMetricsEventListener-1.0.2.aar in the `docker` folder.
 1) Make sure you have already built the solution by running `./gradlew build`
 1) Start the Gateway Container by running: `docker-compose up`